ulixee/hero/website/docs/BasicInterfaces/Tab.md

 ### tab.goto*(locationHref)* {#goto}

-Executes a navigation request for the document associated with the parent Secret Agent instance.
+Executes a navigation request for the document associated with the parent SecretAgent instance.

 #### **Arguments**: